cordovez/FastAPI_PostgreSQL_Template/README.md

 # FastAPI_PostgreSQL_Template
 ⚠️ ...
 Attention: As of 27 Feb 2024 this is a work in progress ... ⚠️

-This is a boilerplate template for scaffolding backend APIs using Postgres/Relational databases.
+This is a boilerplate template for scaffolding backend APIs using SQL databases.

 It is intended to be a learning tool for beginners (like myself), who wish to explore how to handle and work with relationships between rows in tables.